camjewell11/Mokha-Loot-Tracker/README.md

 - **Ultra-Valuable Item Filter**: Optionally exclude items worth more than 20 million GP from totals (uniques filter).
 - **Modern UI**: Collapsible/expandable sections, left-padded bullet formatting, hover tooltips for price per item, and color-coded highlights for ultra-valuable items.
 - **Persistent Statistics**: All data is saved per-account and persists across sessions, including historical claimed/unclaimed loot, supplies, and deaths.
+- **Clipboard Export/Import for Historical Data**: Export the active character's historical profile to clipboard and import from clipboard with overwrite support.
+- **Player-Safe Historical Import**: Import validates the payload player key and only allows overwrite for the currently logged-in character.
 - **Comprehensive Side Panel**: Summary, current run, claimed/unclaimed loot by wave, supplies (current/historical), and interactive controls.
 - **Data Migration**: Automatically migrates old config-based data to new file-based storage.